 In iOS, it is possible to turn off notifications for individual apps.
 In the Settings app, tap Notification Center and make sure the PagerDuty app is listed and enabled to play sounds and show Alerts or Banners.
 These are the app's default settings.
 If you don't see the PagerDuty app in the Notification Center, it is possible you didn’t allow PagerDuty to send push notifications when installing the app.

 Apple suggests following these steps to enable notifications:

 - Delete the PagerDuty app from your device.

 - Turn off your device completely and turn it back on.

 - Go to Settings General Date & Time and set the date ahead a day or more.

 - Turn the device off completely again and turn it back on.

 - Reinstall PagerDuty and tap Allow when prompted to allow push notifications.

-After authenticating, we sync your device's push notification token to PagerDuty's servers.
+After logging in, we sync your device's push notification token to PagerDuty's servers.
 This allows us to send push notifications.
-In PagerDuty, confirm that your device is listed on your profile page under Contact Methods and Notification Rules.
+In the PagerDuty web app, confirm that your device is listed on your profile page under Contact Methods and Notification Rules.
 If it is not in either section, or you see multiple devices, you'll need to allow notifications when opening the app for the first time.
-You may also delete and re-install the app to allow notifications and register your device.
+You may also delete and reinstall the app to allow notifications and register your device.

-If you can see push notifications coming through, but are not receiving a notification sound, in addition to checking sound settings, make sure that your device's Ring/Silent switch is set to Ring.
+If push notifications come through, but are not making a sound, in addition to checking sound settings, make sure that your device's Ring/Silent switch is set to Ring.
 If your device is on silent or vibrate, then PagerDuty notifications will also be on silent or vibrate.